MMcCuen/notion_mcp/README.md

 Official Notion / MCP Github can be found -> https://github.com/makenotion/notion-mcp-server?tab=readme-ov-file.

+Note: This repo is specific to how I set up my notion.
+Yours may look different and may require some tweeks.
+Happy Coding!

 # Notion MCP Utilities

 A collection of Python scripts for interacting with Notion via the Model Context Protocol (MCP) server.
 These tools allow you to list databases, query tickets, update page titles/descriptions, and explore Notion workspace resources using the Notion MCP Docker image.